 Scholarships for SUNY Students

 Graduate and undergraduate students who are accepted for admission to Albany Law School will be offered a SUNY Legal Fellowship (SLF).
-It provides $17,000 per year guaranteed funding.
-Students must apply for, be accepted, and enroll at Albany Law School for fall 2016 to be eligible for this one-time offer.
+It provides $20,000 per year guaranteed funding.
+Students must apply for, be accepted, and enroll at Albany Law School for fall 2020 to be eligible for this offer.

 The law school and the University have a shared goal: to educate and train the next generation of leaders.
 We expect to introduce many more collaborative programs moving forward.